bhagyaraj-varadaraju/Crewmates/README.md

 Submitted by: **Bhagya Raj Varadaraju**

-This web app: **This app lets you create crewmates for among us game**
+This web app: **A full stack web application using supabase.
+This app lets you create crewmates for among us game**

 Time spent: **10** hours spent in total